Otaru Ankake Yakisoba: Characteristics

-Citizen's Campaign
+Citizens' campaign

 In the 2010s, Takada Hiroaki, the president of an Otaru-based noodle making company 'Shin Nihonkai Bussan', highlighting the fact that over half of the ramen restaurants in Otaru served ankake yakisoba, and that the percentage of customers ordering this dish had risen from 20 percent to 70 percent.
 In order to promote the dish as part of Otaru's unique food culture, on 1 July 2011 (Heisei 23) the 'Otaru Ankake Yakisoba PR Committee' was established, and between then and 2013 (Heisei 25) a cookery school was opened and an opportunity to collect stamps at restaurants around the town was introduced.

 In 2012 (Heisei 24), Egashira Susumu, a professor at Otaru University of Commerce, founded and appointed himself president of the 'Otaru Ankake Yakisoba Protection Agency'.
 Although Otaru Ankake Yakisoba became an established dish amongst the townspeople served in almost 100 restaurants in Otaru, sushi remained the most popular cuisine amongst tourists and so volunteers conducted energetic efforts to change this.
 This organisation's goal was not just marketing and popularizing ankake yakisoba, but also using the dish to promote the town of Otaru; steps were made to use ankake yakisoba to promote Otaru's attractions, festivals and products.
 The aforementioned 'Otaru Ankake Yakisoba PR Committee' merged with the 'Otaru Ankake Yakisoba Protection Agency', which then begun conducting additional activities unrelated to the certification each restaurant's ankake yakisoba.
 Also, at the Otaru University of Commerce's school festival, 'Ryokkyūsai', the students of Egashira Susumu's seminar sold ankake yakisoba at a stand named the 'Egashira Restaurant'.
 The students received guidance from the chef of 'Ryūhō', a Chinese restaurant in Otaru.
 The chef occasionally stepped up to the frying pan himself, much to the delight of the attendees of the festival.

 Following the 2011 Tōhoku earthquake and tsunami, both organisations conducted fund-raising at the city's restaurants and provided financial and material aid to families from Fukushima Prefecture taking refuge in Otaru.
 They also provided various support to victims of the disaster, such as discounts on orders of ankake yakisoba, and making ankake soba with Fukushima-grown vegetables in order to perform damage limitation against rumours surrounding the Fukushima Daiichi nuclear disaster.

 However, a social movement started on an individual level before the establishment of either of the organisations, when a company worker and Otaru resident starting writing about restaurants serving ankake yakisoba on a personal blog in September 2010 (Heisei 22).
 The blog was named 'AKY48' after the female idol group AKB48, and aims to introduce 48 restaurants serving ankake soba.
 In June 2011, a popular vote held by the blog to determine the most popular restaurant, named the 'AKY Election' after the AKB Election, became a widely discussed topic in Otaru.
 Although this is a personal blog, it was introduced on the 'Otaru Ankake Yakisoba Protection Agency' official website as a pioneering web portal.